abarslan/chess_move_generator/README.md

 3x3 chess board generates valid moves

 Generate all possible moves for a 3x3 chess board with limited pieces and save them into the "screenshots" folder.
+Default depth for moves is 2 but it is adjustable.